cs481-ekh/f21-famada/README.md

 Backend: The info is not currently being encrypted.
 The most the personal info needs to be encrypted.

 Production: The website is currently public facing and it needs to have a SSL certificate to be secure and use https.

+Help page: The user would like a "user manual" type document as well as a help page or feature included within the application itself.
+He have included a basic .pdf template that can be further refined and added to.

+Add users: Since the application will have a number of users in the department over the years it is best to have some type of admin functionality to allow the deparrtment to add and manage users.